particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 IFTTT is a great tool for intrgrating with a variety of 3rd party tools, but sometimes you need to backhaul your data to a cloud provider for additional processing or routing.
 Thankfully, Particle Integrations make this easy.

-In this section, you'll explore Azure IoT Central, ingest data and add simple visualizations.
+In this section, you'll explore Azure IoT Central, ingest data, and add simple visualizations.
 First, you'll need to set-up an IoT Hub instance.

 ### Setting up Azure IoT Central